 Exercises to avoid with Diastasis Recti

 I often see lists of “what to do / what not to do” when it comes to diastasis recti.
 There are movements that may generate more tension and create higher pressure to manage or put your body in a less than ideal position.
 But, a lot of these movements can be adjusted.
 Small tweaks can make a big difference for your core and pelvic health.
+The most important thing to consider is how the exercise is performed.

 Example: Standing tall while holding a kettlebell or dumbbell out in front.
 You may find you lean forward into the weight, thus shifting the pressure outwards into your diastasis.
 A simple tweak can impact body positioning and how that pressure is managed.